Adding Code to A WordPress Header or Footer

 Improve Your Site’s Experience With WP Engine

-There’s no doubt you want your website to provide a top notch digital experience to your users.
-Adding code to your WordPress header or footer is a useful tactic for customizing your site, implementing Google Analytics, or improving performance.
+There’s no doubt you want your WordPress website to provide a top notch digital experience to your users.
+Adding code to your WordPress footer or header is a useful tactic for customizing your site, implementing Google Analytics, or improving performance.

-At WP Engine, we have a wide variety of developer resources that can help you take your site’s experience to new heights.
+At WP Engine, we have a wide variety of developer resources that can help you take your WordPress website’s experience to new heights.
 Check them out today!